vishalwani/target.en/help/c-experiences/c-manage-content/aem-experience-fragments.md

 ## Requirements {#section_AE6F0971E1574B3AA324003599B96E5A}

-You must be provisioned with the experience fragments functionality within [!DNl Target].
+You must be provisioned with the experience fragments functionality within [!DNL Target].
 In addition, you must be using [!DNL AEM] 6.3 with the appropriate service pack or [!DNL AEM] 6.4 (or later).
 Your account representative can help ensure that you meet the requirements to use this feature:

 * [!DNL Adobe Experience Manager] 6.4 (or later).
 * [!DNL Adobe Experience Manager] 6.3 SP2 (or later).